Last Updated on July 1, 2021 by Dr Sharon Baisil MD

 Higher GI causes a rise in blood sugar levels compared to foods that are of a lower GI.
 Thus, according to your blood sugar reading, you must carefully choose and incorporate these food items into your dietary habits.

-What is the Glycemic Index of Cucumber in Curries and with Rice?
+What is the Glycemic Index of cooked Cucumber in Curries?

 This fruit, which is also a common salad vegetable, is among the best options for diabetic patients to consume as a dietary basic without worrying about its carbohydrate or calorie count and GI index.